Kovan double murders: Iskandar's version of the case

 The younger victim Tan Chee Heong, who had just arrived at his father's home, had discovered the murder of his father.
 At sight of his father's body and Iskandar, Chee Heong went at Iskandar, who turned around and saw Chee Heong after hearing someone calling the word "Pa", and out of panic, Iskandar claimed that he swung the knife wildly and was engaged in a sudden fight with Chee Heong.
 Iskandar stabbed him out of self-defence.
 Chee Heong collapsed after he staggered out of the house through the gates.
-He then quickly get onto Boon Sin's car and used it a get-away to escape the house; unknowingly to Iskandar, the belt of the younger Tan was caught under the car, which led to the dragging of the younger victim's body for 1 km before its complete dislodge at Kovan MRT station.
+Iskandar then quickly get onto Boon Sin's car and used it a get-away to escape the house; unknowingly to Iskandar, the belt of the younger Tan was caught under the car, which led to the dragging of the younger victim's body for 1 km before its complete dislodge at Kovan MRT station.
 He thought that the cars honked at him due to the bloodstains on the side of the car.

 On the day of the killings, Iskandar's superior received a request from Iskandar for urgent leave because he wanted to meet up with his cousin, which the superior agreed to and asked Iskandar to update him about it.
 The next day, through WhatsApp, Iskandar informed his superior that he fled to Malaysia because he knew he would be made a bankrupt, and wanted to resign from the police force despite attempts by the superior to dissuade him.
 The superior was said to be shocked over Iskandar's arrest for the alleged murders he committed at Kovan.

 According to Iskandar's police statements, during the two days on the run, he went to seek treatment for his wound on his right hand in a clinic in Johor.
 After lying to the doctor that the injury was a result of knocking into a lamp post while falling off his motorcycle, the doctor sutured his wounds and prescribed some antibiotics for him.
 Other than that, Iskandar spent his time living in hotels in Johor Bahru before his arrest at Restoran Singgah Selalu.